-Sequencing of Works
+Sequencing of works

-1. Installation of Tree Protective Fencing as shown on the TPP.
-2. Arboricultural Consultant to check Tree Protection at this stage.
-3. Main construction phase 4.
-Remove tree protection when all construction activity has ended.
-5. Completion
+1. Installation of Tree Protective Fencing and Ground protection as shown on the TPP 2.
+Arboricultural Consultant to check Tree Protection at this stage 3.
+Main construction phase 4.
+Remove tree protection when all construction activity has ended 5.
+Carry out landscaping works (if required) 6.
+Completion